 Information you will get

-- Keyfacts about our home purchase plan services – explains the service and the range of products on offer, and gives the names of the firm’s Islamic scholars.
+- the range of products on offer, making it clear if there are any limitations..
+A lender, for example, only offers its own plans whereas a broker can offer a wider range.
+You will be given the names of the firm’s Islamic scholars.
 These are the people that certify the firm’s services comply with Islamic law.
-(If you have any doubts about the Islamic nature of the product or services a firm is offering, you should speak to your Imam or an independent Islamic scholar.)
+If you have any doubts about the Islamic nature of the product or services a firm is offering, you should speak to your Imam or an independent Islamic scholar.

 - Keyfacts risks and features of this home purchase plan – explains the key risks, features and benefits of the plan.

-- Keyfacts financial information statement sets out the cost of the plan – the overall cost and how much you will pay each month.
+- Keyfacts financial information statement – sets out the overall cost of the plan and how much you will pay each month.

 - Offer letter including an updated Keyfacts logo financial information statement – you’ll get this when the firm offers you a home purchase plan.